 A second means of addressing parallel exclusion looks primarily to section 1, rather than section 2, of the Sherman Act.
-Parallel contracts reached by the excluders with other parties satisfy the requirement of concerted action under section 1.
-This route has a significant limitation, in that it requires the use of
+Parallel contracts reached by the excluders with other parties satisfy the requirement of concerted action under section 1.262 This route has a significant limitation, in that it requires the use of

-2006) (Leibowitz, Comm'r, concurring); Union Oil Co. of Cal., No. 9305, 2005 WL 1541537 (Fed.
+^{2006) (}Leibowitz, Comm'r, concurring); Union Oil Co. of Cal., No. 9305, 2005 WL 1541537 (Fed.
 Trade Comm'n June 10, 2005); Dell Computer Corp., 121 F.T.C.
 616 (1996).

-260. See McDonnell Douglas, 92 F.T.C.
+^{260.} See McDonnell Douglas, 92 F.T.C.
 976; Boeing, 92 F.T.C.
 972 Lockheed, 92 F.T.C.
 968.

-261. See E.I. du Pont de Nemours & Co. v.
+^{261.} See E.I. du Pont de Nemours & Co. v.
 FTC, 729 F.2d 128 (2d Cir.
 1984).

-262. For example, in an exclusive dealing case, the relevant contract is between the manufacturer and the distributor.
+^{262.} For example, in an exclusive dealing case, the relevant contract is between the manufacturer and the distributor.
 In a tying case, agreement may be established by the contract between the seller and the purchaser.
 For an explanation and critique of this approach to tying, see Christopher R. Leslie, Unilaterally Imposed Tying Arrangements and Antitrust's Concerted Action Requirement, 60 OHIO ST. L.J.
 1773, 1783 (1999).

 contracts.
-It therefore does not reach simple exclusion schemes that do not rely on agreement.
-But a solution that covered parallel exclusion accomplished through contracts would still be an important step forward.
+It therefore does not reach simple exclusion schemes that do not rely on agreement.263 But a solution that covered parallel exclusion accomplished through contracts would still be an important step forward.

-As an example, consider recent suits alleging exclusion by producers of innovative surgical instruments.
-Taking the allegations as true, two manufacturers, with a collective ninety-five percent market share, dominated the market for instruments used in minimally invasive "keyhole" surgery.
+As an example, consider recent suits alleging exclusion by producers of innovative surgical instruments.264 Taking the allegations as true, two manufacturers, with a collective ninety-five percent market share, dominated the market for instruments used in minimally invasive "keyhole" surgery.
 Each reached agreements with downstream organizations, so-called "group purchasing organizations" (GPOs), that negotiate purchases on behalf of hospitals.
-Under these agreements, according to plaintiffs, the GPOs were induced to reject competing instrument makers with superior technology through various tactics.
-In evaluating these claims on a motion to dismiss, courts considered the aggregate foreclosure of the agreements taken as a whole.
-If the conduct, because its market power or amount of foreclosure was considered too small to satisfy the standards of exclusive dealing usually applicable to a single firm.
+Under these agreements, according to plaintiffs, the GPOs were induced to reject competing instrument makers with superior technology through various tactics.265 In evaluating these claims on a motion to dismiss, courts considered the aggregate foreclosure of the agreements taken as a whole.266 If the conduct was not aggregated, a small firm would not be liable for its part in the conduct, because its market power or amount of foreclosure was considered too small to satisfy the standards of exclusive dealing usually applicable to a single firm.
 In the extreme case, no firm would be liable.

-The basic approach is to determine liability under section 1 by adding up the effects of an industry-wide contracting practice.
-This approach finds support in Supreme Court doctrine.
+The basic approach is to determine liability under section 1 by adding up the effects of an industry-wide contracting practice.267 This approach finds support in Supreme Court doctrine.
 In the Standard Stations case discussed in Part II, the Court recognized that parallel exclusion through exclusive dealing